 I really just didn’t understand how I missed it.
 How did I not see how much pain three deployments, a changing Army, a stress-ridden job had caused my brave soldier?

-After a few days of being in the Psych Ward, Dave was diagnosed with depression, anxiety and sleep apnea all under the umbrella of PTSD.
+After a few days of being in the Psych Ward, Dave was diagnosed with post traumatic stress disorder, major depressive disorder, anxiety and sleep apnea.
 He was put on a few different medications to help him sleep and get his depression and anxiety under control so he could come home and begin working on his overall health and wellness.
 Dave was released from the Psych Ward a week after he was admitted.

 I didn’t know what to expect when Dave came home from the hospital.
 I knew things would be different, but I didn’t know how.